-Table 7.18 Groups that the Manager on Duty will notify in the event of a missing person
+Table 7.18 Groups that the Manager on Duty will notify in the event of a missing person relatives and parents v will advise the last movements of the missing person;

 Group Action required

 Emergency Coordinator (Chief Warden or deputy Notify and assess situation

 Warden)

 NSW Police (000) Notify and called to site.
 Coordinate searches.

 Building Wardens Assist search as directed by NSW Police

 NSW Water Police (000) Alert

 DEC Duty Officer Alert for assistance in search

 EPC members Informed of incident

 ECO Public Relations Officer On alert